alexamies/chinesenotes-go/README.md

 testing.
 For a real web site you should use HTML templates with JavaScript line at https://github.com/alexamies/chinesenotes.com

-## Integration testing with minimal data
+## Development testing with minimal data

 In another terminal